Jurchen people: Liao vassals

 By the 11th century, the Jurchens had become vassals of the Khitan rulers of the Liao dynasty.
 The Jurchens in the Yalu River region had been tributaries of Goryeo since the reign of Wang Geon, who called upon them during the wars of the Later Three Kingdoms period, but the Jurchens opportunistically switched allegiance between Liao and Goryeo multiple times.
 They offered tribute to both courts out of political necessity and the desire for material benefits.

 In 1019, Jurchen pirates raided Japan for slaves.
 The Jurchen pirates slaughtered Japanese men while seizing Japanese women as prisoners.
-Fujiwara Notada, the Japanese governor was killed.
+Fujiwara Notada, the Japanese governor, was killed.
 In total, 1,280 Japanese were taken prisoner, 374 Japanese were killed and 380 Japanese owned livestock were killed for food.
 Only 259 or 270 were returned by Koreans from the eight ships.
-The woman Uchikura no Ishime's report was copied down.
+Uchikura no Ishime, a Japanese woman, left behind a report which was copied down.

-One of the causes of the Jurchen rebellion and the fall of the Liao was the custom of raping married Jurchen women and Jurchen girls by Khitan envoys, which caused resentment from the Jurchens.
-The custom of having sex with unmarried girls by Khitan was itself not a problem, since the practice of guest prostitution - giving female companions, food and shelter to guests - was common among Jurchens.
-Unmarried daughters of Jurchen families of lower and middle classes in Jurchen villages were provided to Khitan messengers for sex, as recorded by Hong Hao.
+One of the causes of the Jurchen rebellion and the fall of the Liao was the Khitan custom of forcing married Jurchen women and Jurchen girls to provide sexual services to Khitan envoys, which caused resentment from the Jurchens.
+The custom of taking unmarried girls for sexual services was not by itself a source of resentment, since the practice of guest prostitution - giving female companions, food and shelter to guests - was common among Jurchens.
+Unmarried daughters of Jurchen families of lower and middle classes in Jurchen villages were provided to Khitan messengers for sexual services, as recorded by Hong Hao.
 Song envoys among the Jin were similarly entertained by singing girls in Guide, Henan.
-There is no evidence that guest prostitution of unmarried Jurchen girls to Khitan men was resented by the Jurchens.
-It was only when the Khitans forced aristocratic Jurchen families to give up their beautiful wives as guest prostitutes to Khitan messengers that the Jurchens became resentful.
+Hence, there is no evidence that guest prostitution of unmarried Jurchen girls to Khitan men encountered Jurchen objections.
+However, when the Khitans forced aristocratic Jurchen families to give up their wives as guest prostitutes to Khitan messengers, the Jurchens became resentful.
 This suggests that in Jurchen upper classes, only a husband had the right to his married wife while among lower class Jurchens, the virginity of unmarried girls and sex with Khitan men did not impede their ability to marry later.

-The Jurchens and their Manchu descendants had Khitan linguistic and grammatical elements in their personal names like suffixes.
-Many Khitan names had a "ju" suffix.
+The Jurchens and their Manchu descendants had Khitan linguistic and grammatical elements in their personal names, such as suffixes; many Khitan names had a "ju" suffix.